Pronunciation

 WTI:Person2( # you # hea

-as: A choice is a phrase (often clause) with multiple options that the respondent is expected to pick one or more from.
+as: A Choice is a phrase (often clause) with multiple options that the respondent is expected to pick one or more from.
 There is no equivalent in the English language for this type of phrase, though it is very useful if you get familiar with it.

-I would like to see you tomorrow at 13:00 or 14:00
+I would like to see you tomorrow at 13:00 or 14:00.

-if intended: I propose to meet you tomorrow at 13:00 or 14:00 (please pick one):
+intended: I propose to meet you tomorrow at 13:00 or 14:00 (please pick one).

 WTI:Person1( # I # he'e